nikolausnikolausgit/Portfolio_Analyst/SQL-skills/LeetCode.md

 WHERE num = num_cte AND num_cte = num_cte_cte
 ```
 ## 34 (1164.
 Product Price at a Given Date)
+Initially, all products have price 10.
+Write a solution to find the prices of all products on the date 2019-08-16.
+Return the result table in any order.
 ```sql
 WITH CTE AS (
     SELECT DISTINCT